Sign up for the

 Welcome to the inaugural installment of our new series A Hero’s Journey Breakdown where we explore Joseph Campbell’s mythological storytelling structure and how iconic films fit into that mold.

-Christopher Vogler’s approach to Campbell’s structure broke the mythical story structure into twelve stages.
+Christopher Vogler’s approach to Campbell’s structure broke the mythical story structure into 12 stages.
 For this series, we define the stages in simplified interpretations:

 Here we turn to George Lucas’s Star Wars Episode IV: A New Hope.